 On June 25, 2019, the Centre for Asian and Transcultural Studies (CATS) at Heidelberg University opened its doors for students, teachers, and researchers.
-Conceptualized as collaboratorium, CATS brings together four institutions and a unique Asia library to enable dialogic perspectives on Asia and Europe (Michaels and Mittler 2019).
-The research collaboratorium also features a strong digital section, comprising research data in various media, formats, and scripts across Asia from both, Digital Library and Digital Humanities research sides.
+Conceptualized as a collaboratorium, CATS brings together four institutions and a unique Asia library to enable dialogic perspectives on Asia and Europe (Michaels and Mittler 2019).
+The research collaboratorium also features a strong digital section, comprising research data in various media, formats, and scripts across Asia from both Digital Library and Digital Humanities research sides.
 This forms a solid base to engage with the many challenging tasks of multilingual and non-Latin script research data.
 The CATS is actively involved in the ongoing process of establishing a "coordinated network of consortia tasked with providing science-driven data services to research communities" that will form a National Research Data Infrastructure.

 Based at the Heidelberg Centre for Transcultural Studies (HCTS), the former Cluster of Excellence "Asia and Europe in a Global Context" and one of the four institutions that constitute the CATS, is the Heidelberg Research Architecture (HRA).
 This small Digital Humanities unit aims to foster and enhance digital scholarship on an institutional level and to collaborate with research projects to unfold their digital potentials (Arnold, Decker, and Volkmann 2017; Volkmann 2019).
-During the past decade, more than two dozen DH related research projects were realized together with the HRA, covering regions from Europe, via Ancient Egypt and the Near East, the Indian Subcontinent to East Asia.
-Other projects were accomplished with the Library of the Institute of Chinese Studies at the Centre for East Asian Studies, and the Library of the South Asia Institute, who's former Savifa-the Virtual Library South Asia-has become one of the two core pillars of the DFG funded Fachinformationsdienst Asien - CrossAsia.
-Large parts of the materials are written in non-Latin scripts (NLS), for example, in Chinese, Japanese, and Korean, or "CJK" (The Unicode Consortium 2020, 712).
-Thanks to a good co-operation with the University Library, it was possible for the institute libraries to co-design, for example, multilingual and NLS aspects the central library catalog.
-As a result, users can now search a number of data fields in original script in HEIDI, the Catalogue for libraries of Heidelberg University, as well as in the Union Catalog of the South West German Library Consortium (Südwestdeutscher Bibliotheksverbund, SWB).
-The new version of the object and multimedia database of
+During the past decade, more than two dozen DH-related research projects were realized together with the HRA, covering regions from Europe, via Ancient Egypt and the Near East, the Indian Subcontinent to East Asia.
+Other projects were accomplished with the Library of the Institute of Chinese Studies at the Centre for East Asian Studies, and the Library of the South Asia Institute, whose former Savifa-the Virtual Library South Asia-has become one of the two core pillars of the DFG-funded Fachinformationsdienst Asien - CrossAsia.
+Large parts of the materials are written in non-Latin scripts (NLS), for example, in Chinese, Japanese, and Korean, or "CJK" (The Unicode Consortium 2021, p.
+728).
+Thanks to a good cooperation with the University Library, it was possible for the institute libraries to co-design, for example, multilingual and NLS aspects of the central library catalogue.
+As a result, users can now search a number of data fields in original script in HEIDI, the Catalogue for Libraries of Heidelberg University, as well as in the Union Catalogue of the South West German Library Consortium (Südwestdeutscher Bibliotheksverbund, SWB).
+The new version of the object and multimedia database of Heidelberg University, heidICON, now includes a number of features that allow multilingual metadata to be entered in dedicated fields, based on a close collaboration of University Library and CATS staff.
+Many of the new functionalities were missing from the database system and had to be programmed and implemented by the database creators.